Product placement: United Kingdom

 In the United Kingdom, placement by commercial broadcasters was forbidden prior to 2011.
 On February 28, 2011, telecommunications regulator Ofcom legalised placements in certain types of programming.
 A placement must be "editorially justified" and not place "undue prominence" on the product.
-Product placements are not allowed for products that cannot legally be advertised on television, including alcohol, baby milk, gambling products, medication or junk food.
-Placements are not allowed during children's, news, public affairs and religious programs.
-Additionally, broadcasters must disclose placements on-air by displaying a "PP" icon on-screen during the program for at least three seconds at the beginning, after every commercial break, and at the end.
+Product placements are not allowed for products that cannot legally be advertised on television, including alcohol, baby milk, gambling, medication, or junk food.
+Placements are not allowed during children's, news, public affairs and religious programmes.
+Additionally, broadcasters must disclose placements on-air by displaying a "PP" icon for at least three seconds at the beginning of the programme, after each commercial break, and at the end of the programme.
 The first legal product placement on British television came during an episode of This Morning, for a Nestlé-produced coffee maker.
-As with all other advertising, the BBC is barred from using placements on its publicly funded services.
+As with all other forms of commercial advertising, the BBC is barred from furnishing product placements in its programming.
+One notable example was the 1970 song "Lola" by The Kinks, which originally referred to "Coca-Cola" but was quickly changed to the generic "cherry cola" in order to be played on BBC radio.

 Extreme examples

 Back to the Future Part II included production placement for futuristic versions of Nike footwear, Pepsi-Cola and USA Today.

 Blade Runner included prominent placement for many brands.
-The logos of Atari, Bell, Coca-Cola, Cuisinart and Pan Am, all market leaders at the time, were prominently displayed, and all experienced setbacks after the film's release.
-Coca-Cola and Cuisinart recovered, and Tsingtao beer was also featured in the film and was more successful after the film than before.
+The logos of Atari, Bell, Coca-Cola, Cuisinart and Pan Am, all market leaders at the time, were prominently displayed.

 I, Robot offers placements for Converse, Ovaltine, Audi, FedEx, Dos Equis and JVC among others, all of them introduced within the film's first ten minutes.
 One moment includes a straightforward advertisement where Will Smith's character responds to a compliment about his shoes, to which he replies "Converse All-Stars, vintage 2004" (the year of the film's release).
 Audi created a special car for the film, the Audi RSQ.
 Surveys conducted in the US showed that the placements boosted the brand's image.
 The Audi RSQ appears for nine minutes, and other Audis also appear in the film.
 I, Robot was ranked "the worst film for product placement" on a British site.

+In December 2003, a series of commercials were commissioned for Cristal beer, which were broadcast at the beginning of each advertising break during the broadcast of Star Wars on Canal 13, such that the spots appeared to be continuations of the preceding scenes.
+The campaign, titled The Force is with Cristal Beer, won awards at various international events, including at Cannes Lions.

 The Island features at least 35 individual products or brands, including cars, bottled water, shoes, credit cards, beer, ice cream, and a web search engine.
 In the movie's DVD Commentary track, director Michael Bay claims he added the advertisements for greater realism.